-In response to fiscal constraints, both countries have reduced the share of social expenditures in GDP after a peak in the early 1990s, but Sweden has done so to a greater extent - going from 37.4 percent of GDP in 1993 to 33.4 percent in 1995, whereas Denmark reduced total social expenditures only from 33 percent in 1994 to 31.9 percent in 1996.
-This difference seems to explain the fact that the public sector employment ratio in Denmark remained stable at about 22 percent throughout the decade, whereas in Sweden it fell from 26.1 percent in 1989 to 21.9 percent in 1997.
-Since both countries have about maintained their levels of total taxation during the same period, the difference may be explained in part by the fact that Denmark has come to finance an increasing share of social services for families and for the elderly through means-tested co-payments, [23] whereas Sweden so far has maintained its near-exclusive reliance on tax revenues for financing universal social services without regard to income differences.
+In response to fiscal constraints, both countries have reduced the share of social expenditures in GDP after a peak in the early 1990s, but Sweden has done so to a greater extent - going from 37.4% of GDP in 1993 to 33.4% in 1995.
+Denmark reduced total social expenditures only from 33% in 1994 to 31.9% in 1996.
+This difference seems to explain the fact that the public sector employment ratio in Denmark remained stable at about 22% throughout the decade, whereas in Sweden it fell from 26.1% in 1989 to 21.9% in 1997.
+Since both countries have about maintained their levels of total taxation during the same period, the difference may be explained in part by the fact that Denmark has come to finance an increasing share of social services for families and for the elderly through means-tested co-payments.
+Sweden, so far, has maintained its near-exclusive reliance on tax revenues for financing universal social services without regard to income differences.

 In international comparison, however, both countries are still doing well on overall employment, and they are also doing very well on social security and social equality.
-The main problems which they confront are, first, difficulties in financing very expensive welfare states under conditions of high capital mobility and rising political tax resistance and, second, a need to expand private sector employment to compensate for the stagnation or decline of employment opportunities in the public sector.
-It seems that Denmark is presently better placed than Sweden for coping with both problems - because of its more employment-friendly tax system, because of its greater use of co-payments in the financing of public services, because of its more decentralized wage-setting institutions, and because of its more flexible regulations of conditions of employment.
-Nevertheless even Sweden, which has fallen into a deep crisis in the early 1990s, seems capable of achieving economic and fiscal recovery without sacrificing the basic structures of its social-democratic welfare state.
+The main problems that they confront are: first, difficulties in financing very expensive welfare states under conditions of high capital mobility and rising political tax resistance; and, second, a need to expand private sector employment to compensate for the stagnation or decline of employment opportunities in the public sector.
+It seems that Denmark is presently better placed than Sweden for coping with both problems because of its more employment-friendly tax system, its greater use of co-payments in the financing of public services, and because of its more decentralised wage-setting institutions, and more flexible regulations of conditions of employment.
+Nevertheless, even Sweden - which fell into a deep crisis in the early 1990s - seems capable of achieving economic and fiscal recovery without sacrificing the basic structures of its social-democratic welfare state.